• Skip to primary navigation

 • 1/2 teaspoon salt

-• 3/4 cups heavy cream + extra for brushing
+• 1/2 cup (120 milliliters) heavy cream plus extra as needed and for brushing

 Instructions

-• Preheat oven to 400 degrees Fahrenheit and lightly grease or line a large baking sheet with parchment.
+• Preheat oven to 400˚F (200˚C).
+Line a baking sheet with parchment or lightly grease.

-• Brush the tops with heavy cream and bake in preheated oven until lightly golden, 10-15 minutes depending on the size.
-Cool the scones on wire rack until room temperature.
+• Brush the tops of the scones with a thin layer of heavy cream and bake in preheated oven until lightly golden, 10-15 minutes.

 Reader Interactions